I’m Ellen Chappelle and I create jewelry designed to highlight your individual personality and style.

-Although primarily self-taught, I have studied with nationally known instructors, including Melissa Cable, Barb Switzer, Dallas Lovett, Lisa Claxton, Kate Richbourg and Kristi Zevenbergen.
-I also counts the creations of Lynn Merchant, Perri Jackson, Iza Malczyk, Eni Oken, and Sarah Thompson as great inspirations in my work.
+I have studied with nationally known instructors, including Melissa Cable, Barb Switzer, Dallas Lovett, Lisa Claxton, Kate Richbourg and Kristi Zevenbergen.
+I also count the creations of Lynn Merchant, Perri Jackson, Iza Malczyk, Eni Oken, and Sarah Thompson as great inspirations in my work.
 My thanks to you all for your innovation and generosity.

 A life-long learner, researcher and information junkie, I continue to learn new techniques and hone my skills.
 I’m also a member of the International Guild of Wire Jewelry Artists, as well as a few local artist groups.